 If your doctor suspects that you have adrenal cancer, he or she may suggest you meet with specialists at the OHSU Knight Cancer Institute.
 You’ll find:

 - Doctors trained in the latest treatments for all types of adrenal cancer.

-- The most advanced imaging equipment.
+- The most advanced technology.

 - A team-based approach to cancer care, with specialists working together to develop a treatment plan for your specific needs.

 - A commitment to research, including a world-class center dedicated to finding cancer early.

 - A full range of support services for you and your family.

 Most growths in the adrenal glands are not cancer.
 These noncancerous tumors often cause no symptoms and do not require treatment.

 Adrenal cancer, because it is so rare, is usually discovered on scans for other conditions.